david-cako/linux-OTA/README.md

 Compiles on Linux using EDK.
 Couldn't get EDK working on macOS.

+Boot parititon requires two startup scripts, `boot_a.nsh` and `boot_b.nsh`, which each boot separate versions of your boot image.

 #### efi actions:
 - if `UPDATEFLAG` == 0:
     - boot `BOOTTOGGLE`